Memory Model

 A memory location identifies unique storage for 8 bits of data.
 Memory operations access a set of memory locations consisting of one or more memory locations at a time, e.g. an operation accessing a 32-bit integer in memory would read/write a set of four memory locations.
 Memory operations that access whole aggregates may access any padding bytes between elements or members, but no padding bytes at the end of the aggregate.
 Two sets of memory locations overlap if the intersection of their sets of memory locations is non-empty.
 A memory operation must not affect memory at a memory location not within its set of memory locations.

-Memory locations for buffers and images are explicitly allocated in VkDeviceMemory objects, and are implicitly allocated for SPIR-V variables in each shader invocation.
+Memory locations for buffers and images are explicitly allocated in VkDeviceMemory objects , and are implicitly allocated for SPIR-V variables in each shader invocation .

-Variables with Workgroup
+Variables with Workgroup storage class that are decorated with

-type share a set of memory locations.
+Aliased and that point to a block-decorated type share a set of memory

 Allocation

-The values stored in newly allocated memory locations are determined by a SPIR-V variable’s initializer, if present, or else are undefined:.
 At the time an allocation is created there have been no memory operations to any of its memory locations.
-The initialization is not considered to be a memory operation.
+Using an initializer for a SPIR-V variable is not considered to be a memory operation.

 Memory Operation